What to do if you see a sick, injured or dead koala.

 - If the joey is not attached, gently remove it from the pouch and wrap it in a towel or article of clothing and place it somewhere warm, such as under your jumper.
 (Very young joeys rely on their mother’s body heat for warmth.)
 Alternatively use a warm hot water bottle or a plastic bottle filled with warm water.
 Use warm, not hot, water and cover the bottle with a jumper or other fabric so that you do not overheat or burn the joey.
 A backpack lined with soft towels or fabric is a good way to transport the infant.

 - Handle the infant as little as possible and do not let other people peek at it or handle it.
 Remember, these tiny infants can die very easily from stress and noise.

 - Do not give the joey anything to drink.
 Young Koalas need a specialised diet and feeding the wrong formula could cause the infant to die.

-- Get the joey to a vet or carer as soon as possible.
+- Get the joey to a wildlife carer as soon as possible.